 GRE, GMAT or MCAT results must not be more than five years old.

 GRE Please use the following code to send your GRE scores to SOPHAS: 0158

 MCAT Follow SOPHAS instructions to submit your AMCAS ID & verification code that came with your test results.

 GMAT Contact GMAT to request that Dartmouth have access to your scores

 Conditions when this requirement may be waived.

-This requirement may be waived based on an MPH or MS applicant's work experience.
+- This requirement may be waived based on an MPH or MS applicant's work experience and academic background.
 To be eligible to apply for the waiver, applicants must meet all of the following criteria: initiated an application to the MPH or MS program; earned a BA or BS from an accredited college or university; achieved a minimum overall GPA of 3.2 on a 4.0 scale from their undergraduate institution; and have at least five years of applicable work experience post-graduation (determined by the TDI Admissions Committee).
-Contact Courtney Theroux with your resume and transcripts if you are seeking to have the standardized test requirement waived.
+Contact the admissions office at Dartmouth.Institute.Admissions@dartmouth.edu with your resume and transcripts if you are seeking to have the standardized test requirement waived.

 All nonnative English speakers must submit either the TOEFL or IELTS to demonstrate proficiency in English.
 Results must not be more than two years old.
 This requirement is waived for applicants who received a degree from an institution outside the U.S. where instruction is in English.

 The minimum required TOEFL scores for the different exams are as follows: